tonyfettes/c.mbt/README.md

    }
    ```

-3. Insert the following code anywhere in your MoonBit code:
+3. Insert the following code somewhere in your MoonBit code:

    ```moonbit
    fn init {